GRy82/ConsumerPointsCSharpRepo/README.md

 This LocalMemOperations class was testable, and passing with unit tests, but did not feature truly persistent data.
 With each request made to the service, class fields would be re-initialized, and constructors would be re-called.
 The proposed solution for carrying this service out to full-functioning, would be with the use of a local cache.

+06/03/2021 update: Local cache was not needed to achieve persistence of locally-stored data throughout the lifetime of the application.
+Service just needed to be registered as Singleton, as opposed to Transient or Scoped -- as it had been registered originally.
+A memory cache is still intended to be implemented, but it would better serve the ITransactionStorage DbOperations service.